八字 BaZi - The Eight Characters

 五材 Wu Cai - Five Elements

-The Five Phases Interactions
+The Five Phase Interactions

 The Five Elements Interactions